al3xandr3/al3xandr3.github.io/_posts/2017-10-21-regular-business-reporting.md

 ## Regular Business Reporting

+Also known as Rythm Of the Business (RoB)

 An essential part of running a business is to have regular updates on how the business is doing and trending, week over week, month over month.

 This typically involves a collection of charts that show the main metrics over time, and their change compared to last week/month/year.